 Fund financial statements display information at the individual fund level.
 Each fund is considered to be a separate accounting entity.
 Funds are classified and summarized as governmental, proprietary or fiduciary.
-Currently, the Agency has one governmental fund which is the General Fund.
-This fund is reported as major, and is accounted for by providing a set of self-balancing accounts that comprise its assets, liabilities, deferred inflows, fund balance, revenues and expenditures.
+Currently, the Agency has two governmental funds; the General Fund and the Capital Fund.
+Each fund is reported as major, and is accounted for by providing a separate set of self-balancing accounts that comprises its assets, liabilities, fund balance, revenues and expenditure.